Protocol Specification

 2.4 Interest-Free Architecture

 All lending within GX Protocol carries zero interest.
 Revenue is generated through profit-sharing: when a business succeeds, a percentage of profit is returned to the lending pool.
-When a business fails, the principal is partially forgiven — 50% after 10 years with 2 KYR guarantors.
+When a business fails after a demonstrated and sustained inability to repay, the principal is partially forgiven - 50% after 10 years, subject to 2 KYR guarantors, with the remaining balance recoverable when the borrower's circumstances improve.

 The mathematical argument: In any closed monetary system where the money supply = M, if loans are issued at interest, total debt = M + interest.
 Total claims on money exceed total money in existence - a mathematical impossibility resolvable only by creating more money (inflation) or by defaults.
 GX sidesteps this entirely: total claims on money can never exceed total money.